 16. Create Useful Checklists

 Andrew Fortune, Colorado Realtor

 Example Blog Post: “How to Prepare for a Home Inspection When Selling Your House”

 Since selling a home on your own can be overwhelming, seller’s checklists are a great real estate blog idea to target FSBOs.
 Checklists are also great because unlike a long-winded article, your readers get something they can actually download and use (with your name on it, of course).

 When looking at real estate blog ideas, seller checklists are just the tip of the content iceberg.
 You can do buyer checklists, moving checklists, listing your home checklists, home renovation checklists, or even checklists on choosing the right real estate agent.
 Offer them something they can use and carry around, with your logo and information prominently displayed.
 We even offer a rental inspection walk-through checklist!
 Give value to your readers.

 Steve Crossland, Austin Realtor

 Example Blog Post: “Your Austin Real Estate and Wealth Building”

-A lot of realtors get so caught up in their “value add” or “evergreen content” that they forget that real estate is an ever changing and evolving asset.
+A lot of real estate agents get so caught up in their “value add” or “evergreen content” that they forget that real estate is an ever changing and evolving asset.
 Homeowners want to stay informed and new residents want to know what’s happening with their biggest asset.
 Having content that speaks to them keeps them connected to you for future services.

 18. Make Your Neighborhood Look Good